zowe/docs-site/docs/extend/extend-apiml/api-mediation-oidc-authentication.md

 1. A distributed identity name
 2. A trusted registry which governs that identity

-Administrators can use the installed ESM functionality to create, delete, list, and query a distributed identity mapping filter or filters:
+Administrators can use the installed ESM functionality to create, delete, list, and query a distributed identity mapping filter or filters.

 Use the commands specific to your ESM to create a distributed identity mapping filter.